Vaccines: Rabies

 1. Vaccine and immunoglobulin: Rabies vaccines contain inactivated rabies virus.
 Rabies immunoglobulin (RabIG) is derived from pooled human plasma of donors that have been immunized against the rabies virus.

 2. Indications: Rabies vaccination is recommended in persons traveling to endemic areas (travel-specific recommendations: see Immunization Prior to Travel to Endemic Areas) as well as in all individuals bitten by wild or domestic animals suspected of carrying rabies (see below).
 It is also indicated in persons at risk of occupational or recreational exposure to sick animals (eg, forestry workers, hunters, veterinarians, laboratory technicians, speleologists).
-There is limited pregnancy safety data.
+There are limited pregnancy safety data.
 In the case of administering preexposure prophylaxis to immunocompromised patients, the antibody titer after the vaccine series should be measured to confirm antibody production.

 3. Contraindications to preexposure prophylaxis include general contraindications for inactivated vaccines.
 Given the near-universal mortality associated with untreated rabies virus infection, there are no contraindications to postexposure prophylaxis.